Becky Hart | Mar 23, 2023

 Travel can be full of surprises.
-Some of them, like that amazing hole-in-the-wall restaurant you stumbled across, make the best stories.
+Some of those surprises, like that amazing hole-in-the-wall restaurant you stumbled across, make the best stories.
 Others you’d rather avoid, or at least minimize their damage.
 For those times when the unexpected is unwanted, travel insurance can help.

 Trip insurance is short-term and intended only for the duration of your trip.
-It reimburses you for trip expenses if you must cancel, interrupt, or delay your trip due to a covered reason such as inclement weather and other situations that may arise during the duration of the trip.
-This can include travel expenses such as hotel accommodations, airfare, and more.
+It reimburses you for prepaid, nonrefundable trip expenses if you must cancel, interrupt, or delay your trip due to a covered reason such as inclement weather and other situations that may take place during your trip.
+Reimbursement can include travel expenses such as hotel accommodations, airfare, and more.

 The main types of travel insurance coverage include some or all of the following: